Thinking of financing a home in Durham?

 Be sure to bring a list of questions if you find that you do not entirely comprehend the advantages and disadvantages of all the various programs.

 I or one of my trusted lenders will assist you with understanding the advantages and disadvantages of each one, because it can be hard to know the distinctions between fixed and adjustable rate mortgages.

-2 – Determine when you want to lock
+2 – Decide when to lock

-If you're uncertain as to whether or not purchasing points is right for you, click here to use our points calculator.
+To decide if buying points is right for you, click here to use our points calculator.

-4 – Bring your paperwork
+4 – Compile your paperwork